Can you imagine how excited I was when the Idaho Potato Commission asked me to join their potato harvest tour? It was a food geek’s dream come true.

 - 1 pound (450g) russet potatoes

-- 4 TBS garbanzo bean flour (all-purpose flour or gluten-free flour works also)
+- 4 tablespoons chickpea flour, all-purpose flour or gluten-free flour works also

 - 2 large eggs